-The HARRIS TWEED story begins with pure virgin wools, which are blended together to gain the advantages of their unique qualities and characteristics.
-Although most of the wool is grown principally on the Scottish mainland, in the early summer, the island communities join together to round up and shear the local sheep, which are dotted throughout the landscape.
+Harris Tweed cloth is made with pure virgin wools, which are blended together to gain the advantages of their unique characteristics.
+Although most of the wool comes from the Scottish mainland, in the early summer, the island communities join together to round up and shear the local sheep, which are dotted throughout the landscape.

-HARRIS TWEED is truly dyed in the wool, i.e. the wool is dyed prior to being spun as opposed to dying spun yarn.
-This means we can blend different coloured wools to create a myriad of intricate shades and hues.
-No longer can the natural dyes be used, as the vegetation is all protected.
-However, HARRIS TWEED is a truly ecologically sound textile, with low-impact VOC (volatile organic compound) absorbent production process, non-allergenic and biodegradable.
+Harris Tweed is truly dyed in the wool, i.e. the wool is dyed prior to being spun as opposed to dyeing spun yarn.
+This means different coloured wools are blended to create a myriad of intricate shades and hues.
+As the vegetation is now protected, natural dyes be can no longer be used.
+However, Harris Tweed is a truly ecologically sound textile, with a low-impact VOC (volatile organic compound) absorbent production process, and is non-allergenic and biodegradable.

-The coloured and white wools are weighed in predetermined proportions and then thoroughly blended to exact recipes to obtain the perfect hue.
-It is then carded between mechanical, toothed rollers which tease and mix the fibres thoroughly before it is separated into a fragile, embryonic yarn.
+The dyed wools are weighed in pre-determined proportions and thoroughly blended to exact recipes to obtain the perfect hue.
+They are then carded between mechanical, toothed rollers that tease and mix the fibres before being separated into a fragile, embryonic yarn.

-This soft yarn then has a twist imparted to it as it is spun to give it maximum strength for weaving.
-The spun yarn is wound onto bobbins to provide the ingredients of weft (left to right threads) and warp (vertical threads).
+The soft yarn has a twist imparted to it as it is spun to give it maximum strength for weaving.
+The spun yarn is wound onto bobbins to provide the ingredients for the loom: weft (left to right threads) and warp (vertical threads).

-This vitally important and very skilled process sees thousands of warp threads gathered in long hanks in very specific order and wound onto large beams ready to be delivered, together with yarn for the weft, to the weavers at their homes.
+This highly skilled process sees thousands of warp threads gathered in long hanks in specific order and wound onto large beams ready to be delivered, together with yarn for the weft, to the weavers at their homes.

-All HARRIS TWEED is woven on a treadle loom at each weaver's home, not at a mill.
-The warp and yarns for the weft arrive from the mill, and then the weaver sets to work hand-tying the new yarns to the tail-ends of the previous weave, to make it easier to thread onto the loom.
-It is then a matter of steadily weaving the cloth, always observing and therefore being able to correct and mend their creation until it is complete.
+All Harris Tweed is woven on a treadle loom at an islander’s home, not at a mill.
+The warp and weft yarns arrive from the mill.
+Then the weaver sets to work, hand tying the new yarns to the tail-ends of the previous weave, to make it easier to thread onto the loom.
+Weaving the cloth can now begin under the careful observation of the weaver.

-The tweed returns to the mill in its 'greasy state' and here it passes through the nimble hands of experienced and sharp-eyed darners who correct even the smallest of flaws.
-Once ready, the cloth is finished.
+The tweed returns to the mill in its 'greasy state' and here it passes through the nimble hands of experienced, sharp-eyed darners who correct even the smallest of flaws.
 Dirt, oil and other impurities are removed by washing and beating in soda and soapy water, before it is dried, steamed, pressed and cropped to a perfect, flawless condition.